mirzakopic/api-syncagent/docs/publish-resources.md

     # scope: Namespaced # change only when you know what you're doing
 ```

-Consumers (end users) in the platform would then ultimately see projected names only.
+Consumers (end users) in kcp would then ultimately see projected names only.
 Note that GVK
 projection applies only to the synced object itself and has no effect on the contents of these
 objects.
 To change the contents, use external solutions like Crossplane to transform objects.
 <!-- To change the contents, use *Mutations*. -->